thatlarrypearson/vehicle-telemetry-system/README.md

 Then I thought that better controlling the shift points would also be beneficial when vehicles were loaded, experiencing adverse weather (headwinds) or running at high elevation.

 Even though the OBD standard, [J1979-DA, Digital Annex of E/E Diagnostic Test Modes J1979DA_202104](https://www.sae.org/standards/content/j1979da_202104/), documents an OBD command to retrieve the current gear from the vehicle, none of the vehicles tested support this particular command.
 Also, vehicle manufacturers don't always document the different transmission gear ratios in the cars they sell.
-It's like they don't want their customers to know much about how their vehicle actually works (or doesn't work).
+It is difficult to determine how a vehicle actually works (or doesn't work).

 Determining the current transmission gear in real time is the *Gear Study*'s goal.